Complete solutions for 2020 MIT Missing Semester course

 manual page for more information.

-Try to execute the file, i.e. type the path to the script (./semester
+Try to execute the file, i.e. type the path to the script (./semester)

 into your shell and press enter.
 Understand why it doesn’t work by

-(hint: look at the permission bits of the
+consulting the output of ls (hint: look at the permission bits of the

 file).

-1) Run the command by explicitly starting the sh
+1) Run the command by explicitly starting the sh interpreter, and giving it

-as the first argument, i.e. sh semester
+the file semester as the first argument, i.e. sh semester.
+Why does

-this work, while ./semester
+this work, while ./semester didn’t?

 Type `man sh`.
 It prints `sh` is a POSIX-compliant command interpreter. `sh` specifies to the shell that the file `semester` is supposed to be interpreted i.e. executed using `sh`.